adambard/learnxinyminutes-docs/java.html.markdown

         // Others to check out
         // ArrayLists - Like arrays except more functionality is offered, and
-        //              the size is mutable
+        //              the size is mutable.
         // LinkedLists - Implementation of doubly-linked list.
 All of the
         //               operations perform as could be expected for a
         //               doubly-linked list.